wifisensing/PicoScenes-Manual/source/installation.rst

 If your system meets the above requirements, you can start the installation now.

 #.
 Download and install PicoScenes Source Updater
-    - Click :download:`PicoScenes Source Updater <https://zpj.io/PicoScenes/pool/main/picoscenes-source-updater.deb>` and choose 'Open with ``GDeb Packet Installer``'
+    - Click :download:`PicoScenes Source Updater <https://zpj.io/PicoScenes/pool/main/picoscenes-source-updater.deb>` and choose 'Open with ``GDebi Package Installer``'

     - Click `Install Package`.